 Great if you can get your hands on it

-The P30 Pro is still a great phone but falls short of topping our list due to its slower display refresh rate and lack of any real stand-out features for gamers.
+The P30 Pro is still a great phone but falls short of topping our list due to the lack of any real stand-out features for gamers.

 Best for iOS: iPhone 11 Max Pro